Commission OKs Iowa sports betting rules, start date, licenses for Dubuque casinos

-Officials today approved a final set of rules for Iowa's new law allowing sports betting, which is set to go live at noon Aug.
+Officials on Tuesday approved a final set of rules for Iowa’s new law allowing sports betting, which is set to go live at noon Aug.
 15.

 Iowa Racing and Gaming Commission members unanimously approved the new rules to legally bet on professional, collegiate and international sporting events.
 The new law also legalizes fantasy sports contests and internet fantasy sports betting, but it delays betting based on college sporting event statistics until May.